 Cybersecurity is the act of protecting digital assets (such as computers, servers, mobile devices, electronic systems, networks, and data) from malicious attacks.
 The Australian Cyber Security Centre compiles a report each year on cyber crime data collected.
-This report can be viewed here.

 This term can be applied to multiple contexts (such as network, application or information security); however, we’ll focus on the most unpredictable cybersecurity factor: People.
 Anyone can accidentally introduce a virus to an otherwise secure system by not following good security practices.